microsoft/typespec/CONTRIBUTING.md

 ## Cleanup

-Sometimes there are ghost files left in the dist folder(common when renaming a TypeScript file), running this will get a clean state.
+Sometimes there are ghost files left in the dist folder (common when renaming or deleting a TypeScript file), running this will get a clean state.

 ```bash
 rush clean